ibm-cloud-docs/resiliency/bcdr-faq.md

 ## Can DR take place in one region?
 {: #dr-same-region}

-Yes, DR can take place in the same region, and it might be faster due to lower latency and no need for cross-region data replication.
+Yes, DR can take place in the same region, and it might be faster due to less latency and no need for cross-region data replication.
 However, using a separate region is recommended for better resilience.
 If the primary region is severely impacted, recovery in the same region might not be possible.

 {{site.data.keyword.cloud_notm}} seeks to recover services within the region, in line with any published [service level objectives (SLOs)](/docs/resiliency?topic=resiliency-slo).
 Recovery might take minutes or hours but in the worst-case scenarios, perhaps where there has been physical destruction of property, it can take days, weeks, or months to achieve.